-Apache Kafka is arguably one of the most popular open-source distributed systems today.
-Used by over 80% of the Fortune 100, it has countless advantages for any organization that benefits from real-time data, stream processing, integration, or analytics.
+Apache Kafka is arguably one of the most popular open-source stream processing systems today.
+Used by over 80% of the Fortune 100, it has countless advantages for any organization that benefits from real-time data streaming, event-driven architecture, data integration, or analytics.

-Founded by the original creators of Kafka comes Confluent, a fully managed Kafka rebuilt as a cloud-native data streaming platform with starts in minutes on any cloud, or integrates with any existing IT infrastructure.
+Founded by the original creators of Kafka, Confluent is a fully managed Kafka rebuilt as a cloud-native data streaming platform for more elasticity, performance, and scalability.

 Apache Kafka originated at LinkedIn in 2011 as a solution for platform analytics for user activity at scale in social networking.
 The functionality has been extended through open source development across enterprise IT organizations to support data streaming, data pipeline management, data stream processing, and data governance across distributed systems in event-driven architecture.
 Kafka is open source under an Apache 2.0 license.